squid-cache/squid-cache.github.io/KnowledgeBase/Debian.rst

 }}}
 This requires only that your sources.list contain the '''deb-src''' repository to pull the source package information.
 Features which are not supported by the distribution package will need investigation to discover the dependency package and install it.
  {i} The usual one requested is '''libssl-dev''' for SSL support.
   /!\ However, please note that [[Squid-3.5]] is not compatible with OpenSSL v1.1+.
 As of Debian Squeeze, or Ubuntu Zesty the '''libssl1.0-dev''' package must be used instead.
-This is resolved in the [[Squid-4]] packages when they become available.
+This is resolved in the [[Squid-4]] packages.

 === Init Script ===